BenHowkins/nerd_box_pp5/README.md

 Logout Message | The user should be welcomed with a message stating that they are logging out of their account and see if they are sure | PASS
 Confirmation Button | A button should be visable below the message labelled "Log Out" which logs the user out of their account | PASS
 Site Redirection | After pushing the button the user should be redirected back to the home page and a message should display stating they have signed out | PASS
+Cancel Button | Next to the Sign Out button there is a cancel button which when clicked will keep them signed in and return them to the home page | PASS

 ### Bugs
 #### Resolved Bugs